ABOUT

 In honor of the First Recipient of the Dayton Peace Prize William Jefferson Clinton, Dino Zonic composed an original score, "Symphony Entrata," a Symphony for the fallen defending Sarajevo.
 The symphony was performed at the Wright-Patterson Air Force Base (WPAFB) Museum.
 Read more...

-Praised by His Holiness Pope John Paul II, the Dalai Lama, President Bill Clinton, and other world luminaries, Dino Zonic was selected in the top 10 of the most recognized and influential artist from Bosnia and Herzegovina.
+Praised by His Holiness Pope John Paul II, the Dalai Lama, President Bill Clinton, and other world luminaries.

-He attributes his success to his parents and his family in Sarajevo, who provided love, support and strong moral values, and continue to be a primary influence in all he does.
+Dino Zonic attributes his work to his parents and his family in Sarajevo, who provided love, support and strong moral values, and continue to be a primary influence in all he does.

 * * *